ilios/user-guide/learner-groups/remove-learner-group.md

 ![remove all members](../images/delete_learner_group/remove_all_members.png)

 **IMPORTANT NOTE:** The members being removed are being removed from this Learner Group only.
-They are **NOT** being removed from any other Learner Group.
+They are **NOT** being removed from any their other learner groups and they are still in the cohort.

 ## Check for Sessions